 The success of club and school swimming programs — and the desire to continue and build on those successes.

-Municipal and Safety Building 601 E. Main St., Johnson City, TN
+Where: Commission Chambers, Municipal and Safety Building, Johnson City, TN

 The more people who know, the more pressure the City Commission feels.
 Share this page with every swim family, neighbor, and community member you know.
 Post it on social media.
 Send it to local news outlets.